dask/dask/docs/source/scheduling-policy.rst

 those nodes that are parts of critical paths having long vertical chains that rest on top of this node's result, and nodes whose data is depended upon by many nodes in the future.
-We choose to dive down into these subtrees first in our depth first search so that future computations don't get stuck waiting for them to complete.
+We choose to dive down into these subtrees first in our depth first search so that task computations don't get stuck waiting for them to complete.

 And so we have three tie breakers